footdabmommy/wse/docs/source/claims.rst

 Claim an area
 --------

-| To easily claim an area (9x9 blocks, 81 claim blocks), use the command ``/claim``.
+| To easily claim an area, use the command ``/claim``.
-This will create an area marked temporarily by gold and glowstone.
-In this area no one else is able to break, place or interact with any blocks unless it is a `trusted player <https://docs.worstserverever.com/en/latest/claims.html#trust-player>`_.
+You should then click or tap the opposite corners of the area to make a claim In this area no one else is able to break, place or interact with any blocks unless it is a `trusted player <https://docs.worstserverever.com/en/latest/claims.html#trust-player>`_.
-You can right click a corner with a wooden shovel to resize the claim - simply follow the instructions given in the chat.
+To resize, use ``/claim``, but this time click the corner you wish to move, then click where you wish it to be/

 .. warning:: Entities such as cows, villagers, cats, etc. are **NOT** protected by a claim!
     Please open a `player report ticket <https://docs.worstserverever.com/en/latest/ticket%20system.html#player-member-reports>`_ if your pets were killed.